-Today’s Long-Term Care Insurance is not only affordable but also rate stable.
-A new study completed by the American Association for Long-Term Care Insurance (AALTCI) says the chance of future premium increases for these products are very small.
+Today's Long-Term Care Insurance is not only affordable but also rate stable.
+A recent study completed by the American Association for Long-Term Care Insurance (AALTCI) says there is only a small risk of future premium increases for today's Long-Term Care Insurance.

-The AALTCI report, which surveyed industry actuaries, shows the confidence in the industry pricing models based on new regulation, interest rates, and underwriting expertise.
+The AALTCI report, which surveyed industry actuaries, shows the confidence in the industry pricing models based on updated regulation, interest rates, and underwriting expertise.

 “I believe the risk of future rate increases is zero,” said Jesse Slome, director of the AALTCI.
 “Rising interest rates and the new regulations mean someone purchasing a new Long-Term Care Insurance policy in 2018 and 2019 faces little if any chance of a future rate increase.”